 The typical path for the engineers in this firm as they rose through the ranks included becoming project managers.
 They had some exceptional technical professionals who, they realized, were not well suited for the role of project managers.
 They valued these individual’s expertise and wanted to provide an equal, yet different, path to leadership.

-So, they created the role of Technical Manager to offer a path upwards without the responsibilities associated with actually managing projects.
-This made sense to the leadership of the firm, but it was not as easy as they thought it would be to convince those who were being recommended into the role of Technical Manager that they were as highly valued as those in the Project Manager role.
-With some focus on the employee’s perception in this situation, the firm overcame this challenge to everyone’s benefit and advantage.
+So, they created the Technical Manager role to offer a path upwards without the responsibilities of managing projects.
+This made sense to the leadership of the firm.
+However, it was not as easy as they thought it would be.
+Those being recommended for a Technical Manager role did not feel they were as highly valued as those in the Project Manager role.
+With some focus on the employee’s perception in this situation, the firm overcame the challenge to everyone’s benefit and advantage.
 Following are three strategies they used that may help your organization as you seek to further engage your team.

 3 Strategies to Further Engage your Team:

 Everything in life changes, including people.
 Provide employees with room to grow and a path for success.
-Not only will their enthusiasm for their role impact your client’s experience; if employees do not see a clear path of growth or development in their role, they may begin to look for employment elsewhere, leaving your firm with a gap.
+Not only will their enthusiasm for their role impact your client’s experience.
+If employees do not see a clear path of growth or development in their role, they may begin to look for employment elsewhere.
+This leaves your firm with a gap.
 Encourage employees and provide opportunities for them to learn new skills.
 It’s a win-win for you and your team.

-Let your employees know that they are doing a good job.
-They want to know their efforts are appreciated and that their hard work doesn’t go unnoticed.
-In the case of the firm I mentioned previously, this was one of the ways they drew attention to the importance of the Technical Manager role creating pride for those in that position.
-Recognizing your employees will also encourage them to continue to be innovative, to take action and to solve problems.
+Let your employees know they are doing a good job.
+They want to know their efforts are appreciated and their hard work doesn’t go unnoticed.
+In the case of the firm above, this was one way they drew attention to the importance of the Technical Manager role.
+They created pride for those in that position.
+Recognizing your employees will also encourage them to continue to be innovative, to take action, and to solve problems.
 Catch staff doing something good and acknowledge them for it.

 Do you have an open-door policy in your office?
-Do your staff members know that they can talk to you or other managers when they have questions, ideas or concerns?
-It’s important that your staff members feel their input matters instead of a dividing line between management and lower-level employees.
+Do your staff members know they can talk to you or other managers when they have questions, ideas, or concerns?
+It’s important your staff members feel their input matters instead of a dividing line between management and lower-level employees.

-The bottom line is that firms that excel in Client Experience (CX) have 1.5 times more engaged employees than companies with a poor record of client experience.
-And as we stated at the beginning, the annual growth rate of experience-driven businesses is 15% higher than companies that do not have an intentional CX program; it should be clear that companies who invest in the employee experience will see a higher ROI than those who don’t.
+The bottom line is firms that excel in Client Experience (CX) have 1.5 times more engaged employees than companies with a poor record of CX.
+The annual growth rate of experience-driven businesses is 15% higher than companies that do not have an intentional CX program.
+It should be clear that companies who invest in the EX will see a higher ROI than those who don’t.